 - Standard deviation: Standard deviation is a measure of how much your data is spread out.
 The formula to calculate it by hand is cumbersome, but possible if you follow the directions step-by-step.
 See: How to calculate the standard deviation.

-- Error propagation: Error propogation (sometimes called propagation of uncertainty) happens when you use uncertain measurements to calculate something else.
+- Error propagation: Error propagation (sometimes called propagation of uncertainty) happens when you use uncertain measurements to calculate something else.
 For example, you might use length to find area.
-“Propogation” is when these errors grow much more quickly than the sum of the individual errors.
+“Propagation” is when these errors grow much more quickly than the sum of the individual errors.
 Several formulas exist to take calculate these errors.
-See: Formulas for Error Propogation (Propogation of Uncertainty).
+See: Formulas for Error Propagation (Propagation of Uncertainty).

 - Relative standard deviation: The RSD is a special form of the standard deviation.
 It tells you whether the “regular” std dev is a small or large quantity when compared to the mean for the data set.
 It’s reported as a positive percentage.
 See: What is the relative standard deviation?

 - Absolute deviation: the distance between each value in the data set and that data set’s mean or median.
 See: Average Deviation (Average Absolute Deviation)

 Need help with a homework or test question?
 With Chegg Study, you can get step-by-step solutions to your questions from an expert in the field.
 Your first 30 minutes with a Chegg tutor is free!

 Comments?
 Need to post a correction?
 Please post a comment on our Facebook page.